Varroa Chemical Treatments (UK) – Types, Timing & Safe Use

 Do I need to keep records?

 Yes — it’s good practice and may be required depending on the treatment.
 See Veterinary Medicine Records.
+This becomes especially useful when reviewing August treatments and September follow-up checks.

 Related pages

-- Downloads – printable PDFs and templates
+- Downloads – printable PDFs, planners and varroa reference sheets